PlanktoScope/PlanktoScope/documentation/docs/setup/hardware/v2.6/kit/index.md

 ### Manufacturing file

+Here you can find the Fusion link to the Planktoscope V2.6 Case file.
+You will be able to download on every format you prefer.
-Here you can find the .dxf file to create the program on a CNC milling machine.
+It is mostly the .dxf which is interesting to create the program on a CNC milling machine.
+The file .step will also help you to understand the depth of the various pocket and perform modification if you need.
 If you do not have the equipment and/or the knowledge do not hesitate to contact local suppliers and fablabs.

 !!! note